shuyangsun/oauth-2-in-action-code-ts/README.md

 # OAuth 2 in Action Code (TypeScript Port)

 > [!WARNING]
-> The official code from the book _OAuth 2 in Action_ by Antonio Sanso and Justin Richer is at [oauthinaction/oauth-in-action-code](https://github.com/oauthinaction/oauth-in-action-code).
+> _This repository is **not** the official code repository, nor is it from the original authors; it is a rewrite using TypeScript and a more modern stack._
 >
-> _This repository is **not** from the original authors_; it is a rewrite using TypeScript and a more modern stack.
+> The official code from the book _OAuth 2 in Action_ by Antonio Sanso and Justin Richer is at [oauthinaction/oauth-in-action-code](https://github.com/oauthinaction/oauth-in-action-code).

 ## Instructions